gugarosa/brainy/README.md

 ### Postman

-A Postman collection of possible requests that are available within this API.
+This package provides a collection of possible requests that are available within this API.

 ### Processors

-The processors are responsible for invoking and consuming the tasks queues, providing a callback when the task has been invoked, consumed and finished.
+The processors are responsible for invoking and consuming the task queues, providing a callback when the task has been invoked, consumed, and finished.

 ### Utils

-An utilities package stands for common things shared across the application.
-It is better to implement once and use as you wish than re-implementing the same thing over and over again.
+A utilities package stands for common things shared across the application.
+It is better to implement once and use it as you wish than re-implementing the same thing over and over again.

 ---